mecuboi/Horiseon-refactoring-challenge-week-1/README.md

-# Refactoring - A working website doesn't always equal to a neat code.
-Trying to improve and tidy up the code without hurting the function.
+# Refactoring - Improving a code's quality without hurting the function.
+A working website doesn't always equal to an efficient code.

 ## Description